 - Angola is enjoying economic and demographic growth since 2002, which has caused its domestic demand to improve over years.
 But the infrastructure which has been destroyed due to the 27 years of post-independence civil war has left its manufacturing capability insufficient to meet the rising demand.
 Unskilled labor and shortfall of electricity supply have worsened the situation.
-Local manufacturers are forced to have their own power supply which reduces their competitiveness in local market. - Due to overuse of pastures and deforestation, land under food cultivation is low and most of the food items are being imported. - No preferential trade agreement has yet been signed by Angola.
+Local manufacturers are forced to have their own power supply which reduces their competitiveness in local market. - ♣ Due to overuse of pastures and deforestation, land under food cultivation is low and most of the food items are being imported. - ♣ No preferential trade agreement has yet been signed by Angola.
 So same tariff rates are applicable to all exporters supplying products to Angola.

-- Due to a stronger Baht, Thai rice exports will be more expensive this year.
+- ♣ Due to a stronger Baht, Thai rice exports will be more expensive this year.
 There is a chance for Pakistan to win the price competition from Thailand who is the main exporter of rice to Angola. - For the coming year, Brazilian sugar production is expected to be down by 4.7 million tons to 34.2 million tons as more sugarcane has been expected to move towards ethanol production.
 Exports are projected to drop similarly to 23.6 million tons according to the USDA report.
 This will reduce the Brazilian share of exports to 38%.
-This would be the lowest market share in 14 years. - Turkish Lira has declined against the US dollar in recent years; this has caused their exports to reduce in price.
-Due to the uncertain economic condition the private sector is maintaining low ending stock.
-Which in turn affecting their available export quantity.
-Moreover, farmers are no longer allowed to import wheat from Russia under the scope of Inward Processing Regimes.
-These would enhance the price of Turkish wheat in the world market.
+This would be the lowest market share in 14 years.

-4 Strengths
+Strengths

-- 4 Strong agro and textile sector in Pakistan. - Infrastructure for agro and textile is already established.
+- Strong agro and textile sector in Pakistan. - Infrastructure for agro and textile is already established.

-4 Weakness
+Weakness

-- Export basket of Pakistan contains limited products.
-African Countries have demand for many value added products which Pakistan is not exporting currently. - A blend of milling wheat and durum wheat can be used to produce pasta preferred by African countries.
+- ♣ Export basket of Pakistan contains limited products.
+African Countries have demand for many value added products which Pakistan is not exporting currently. - ❖ A blend of milling wheat and durum wheat can be used to produce pasta preferred by African countries.
 Likewise African countries are getting worn clothes mainly from USA.
-As there is a huge difference between American and African body sizes Pakistan can make use of this opportunity and can reexports to Angola after altering the worn clothes according to the African body type. - There is no banking system established in Angola for electronic money transfers from Pakistan.
+As there is a huge difference between American and African body sizes Pakistan can make use of this opportunity and can reexports to Angola after altering the worn clothes according to the African body type. - ♣ There is no banking system established in Angola for electronic money transfers from Pakistan.
 Most money transfers occur through currency exchange offices which involves risk.

-Seed for many exportable commodities suffer quality issues.
+♣ Seed for many exportable commodities suffer quality issues.
 For cotton seed quality is a prevailing issue with germination rates, weak certification and a consistent threat of sucking insects.

-4 Threats
+Threats

-- China has helped Angola in its 27 year of civil war, so Angola has preference for Chinese products. - Angola has significant trade with Portugal who once ruled Angola, now reverse is happening and Angola investing heavily in Portugal, resultantly their trade relation is strengthening. - 4 Thailand is aiming to develop long stocked rice, preferred by African countries. - Angola has imposed ban on cement import in 2017.
+- China has helped Angola in its 27 year of civil war, so Angola has preference for Chinese products. - Angola has significant trade with Portugal who once ruled Angola, now reverse is happening and Angola investing heavily in Portugal, resultantly their trade relation is strengthening. - ♣ Thailand is aiming to develop long stocked rice, preferred by African countries. - Angola has imposed ban on cement import in 2017.
 Portland cement was a major potential item for Pakistan in 2016.
 Due to the imposition of ban Pakistan lost \$3 million of potential export value.
 Such bans serve a constant source of threat.